Federal Direct Parent PLUS Loan

 - Go to www.studentloans.gov

-- Sign in using your 4 digit FAFSA pin
+- Parent will sign in using the parent's 4 digit FAFSA pin

 - Select: Request a Direct Plus Loan